Sizzle & Shine: Hot Tips for Cast Iron Cookware Care

 1. Season

 Seasoning is the superhero of cast iron care!
-It’s like giving your cookware a shiny, invincible armour.
+It’s like giving your cookware a shiny armour.
 Seasoning your cast iron pan is crucial because it creates a non-stick surface and forms a protective layer that prevents rusting.
 The process involves polymerising oil onto the pan’s surface, resulting in improved cooking performance and durability.

 To season your pan, preheat your oven to 375°F (190°C).
 Wash your cast iron with hot water and a brush – don’t use too much soap (see next step)!
 Dry it thoroughly, then rub a thin layer of oil (preferably vegetable or flaxseed) all over its surface, including the handle.
 Place the pan upside down in the oven and bake it for about an hour.
 Voilà!